 If the solar r-process abundance pattern would be due to one dominant site, the basic requirements for such a site are presented in Fig.\ref{fig:rosswog17} in terms of necessary ejecta amounts vs. the occurrence frequency in the Galaxy, completely independent of the type of astrophysical site.
-If, on the other hand, we assume neutron star mergers are the dominant site, a frequency of the order of 0.3\% of the CCSNe rate is required \citep{Chen.Li.ea:2024}, corresponding to a rate of $R=$500-600Gpc$^{-3}$y$^{-1}$, in comparison to the limits given by \cite{Abbott.eaX:2021} of 310$^{+490}_{-240}$Gpc$^{-3}$y$^{-1}$.
-However, we know from observations of low-metallicity limited-r stars that at least two different sites are needed to produce r-process nuclei.
+If, on the other hand, we assume neutron star mergers are the dominant site, a frequency of the order of 0.3\% of the CCSNe rate is required \citep{Chen.Li.ea:2024}, corresponding to a rate of $R=$500-600Gpc$^{-3}$y$^{-1}$, in comparison to the limits given by \cite{Abbott.eaX:2021} of 310$^{+490}_{-240}$Gpc$^{-3}$y$^{-1}$ and also the recently published large uncertainty range of 7.6 - 250 Gpc$^{-3}$yr$^{-1}$ from the few identifications based on gravitational wave observations by \cite{Abac.ea:2025}, \citep[see also the discussion in][]{Fishbach.ea:2026}.
+In addition, we know from observations of low-metallicity limited-r stars that at least two different sites are needed to produce r-process nuclei.
 Such limited-r stars are first seen at metallicities of [Fe/H]$<$-4 (see Fig.\ref{fig:farouqFeH}).